Briyoji/CS4800-Computational-Social-Science/README.md

 ---

-## Acknowledgments
+## Ethical Note

-We thank our supervisors VijayaChitra Modhukur and Rajesh Sharma for their guidance.
 The project followed ethical scraping and anonymization guidelines, with all personal identifiers removed before analysis.

 ---